SubinBSuresh/Phone/README.md

 Run the PhoneService application first, which shows a blank activity.
 Then run the PhoneHMI application, which is where the User interacts with the application.
-Phone application will launch in landscape mode by default
+Phone application will launch in landscape mode by default Contacts data is taken from the AVD using content provider and stored in SQLite Database.
+The Contact List is showing using data from SQLite.
+Application contains three databases for contacts, favorites and recents.
+Contact Suggestion is taken from Contacts Database.
+By default, call screen is a dummy screen,actual code for making call is commented out which is available in the files.